How Brain Dump Journaling Can Help Clear Your Mind

 - Gratitude brain dumps: One 2018 study found that people who practiced gratitude journaling showed significantly better mental health in the four and 12 weeks following the experience.
 Brain dumps may be a lower-pressure alternative to traditional journaling, allowing an individual to recall positive aspects of their life

 It may be helpful to start writing by reassuring yourself by saying or writing, “It’s just me here.”
-Try to jot down whatever comes to mind without judgment or overthinking, and resist the urge to edit or correct your words as you go.
+You may sit quietly and remain calm while jotting down whatever comes to mind without judgment or overthinking, and resist the urge to edit or correct your words as you go.

 With brain dumping, no one typically needs to understand what you’re writing except for you.
 Even if your writings start to drift beyond the initial intention, it’s usually a good idea to just go with it.
 These trains of thought can lead to key insights later on.
 Brain dumping may become a weekly or daily tool to improve mental clarity whenever you feel overwhelmed.